 The BRFSS survey has been conducted annually since 1986.
 Data is electronically available beginning in 1994.
 The sampling frame included noninstitutionalized adults with a working landline telephone number.
-This page provides links to historical data reports for the past five years with more years to be added in the future.
+This page provides links to historical data reports from the year of 2000 to 2010.
 In you require data from a previous year please contact email@example.com.

 Download links are available for the following years

 - Sleep Related Prevalence and Associations with Selected Health Indicators